iflashlord/monty-hall/README.md

 The question is whether the chances of winning increase if the player changes the door.
 Source: https://en.wikipedia.org/wiki/Monty_Hall_problem

-## So the task is:

-Build an application that proves the paradox.
-The application should be able to simulate a given number of games and whether you change the door or not.
-The technical requirement for the solution is to build a react app with a backend of your choice.
-In the interface you should be able to enter a number of simulations and choose whether or not to change the door.
-Then be able to press a button that starts the simulation by calling backend that performs the requested number of simulated games.
-When backend answers then the results of the simulations should be printed.
-Testing should be included in the assignment.

-## Solution

 ### Front-end: React, Redux